-18. If you are riding an unfamiliar bike what should you do?
+18. If you suspect the road ahead is slippery, what should you do?

 To operate a motorcycle in Iowa, you must have a Class M license or a motorcycle endorsement on your driver's license.
 Licenses are issued by the Motor Vehicle Division (MVD).
 At age 14, you can apply for a motorcycle instruction permit or moped-only license.
 At age 16, you can apply for a motorcycle endorsement or Class M license.
 A motorcycle permit or license allows you to operate a motorcycle, motorbike, scooter, or moped on public roads.